Kazakhstan's leader Nazarbayev resigns after three decades in power

 Kazakhstan is scheduled to hold both presidential and parliamentary elections next year.

+“Although Nazarbayev will retain some key roles, his decision to resign will doubtless slow policy-making as political dynamics are restructured,” Scargill said.

+Uncertainty could also hurt investor appetite for Kazakhstan’s biggest state-owned companies, which the government planned to list as part of a privatization campaign.

-Nazarbayev steered his nation, which is the world’s ninth-largest by area and five times the size of France, to independence from Moscow in 1991.
-He won 97.7 percent of the vote in the last presidential election in 2015.
+Nazarbayev steered his nation, which is five times the size of France in area, to independence from Moscow in 1991.
+He has since managed to maintain close ties with Russia, the West, and China, Kazakhstan’s giant eastern neighbor.

+Nazarbayev won 97.7 percent of the vote in the last presidential election in 2015.
 International observers have long judged elections in Kazakhstan to be neither free nor fair.

 Nazarbayev tolerated no dissent or opposition and was criticized by rights groups who accused him of locking up his critics and muzzling the media, allegations he denied.

-In recent months Nazarbayev’s government pushed through a number of popular policies - including raising public-sector salaries and forcing utilities to cut and freeze tariffs - stoking speculation that he was preparing for a re-election bid.
+His government recently pushed through a number of popular policies - including raising public-sector salaries and forcing utilities to cut or freeze tariffs - stoking speculation that he was preparing for a re-election bid.

+Members of Nazarbayev’s family have stakes in some of Kazakhstan’s most lucrative assets, including Halyk Bank and firms in sectors ranging from telecoms to fuel trading.

 Additional reporting by Karin Strohecker in London; Writing by Olzhas Auyezov/Andrew Osborn; Editing by Gareth Jones